 And once you come across such second-class content, you should jump at the opportunity to fix things and offer your comprehensive take on the topic.

 But, the truth is that looking for such blog posts manually is like trying to find a needle in a haystack, which is why you should use a handy tool such as Ahrefs Content Explorer.
 Search for a particular topic and sift through the results with a number of links, and then analyze pages in Site Explorer.
 Check the Backlinks report and inferior backlinks that can be replaced by your content.

 There are other strategies, but these 5 are the ones that you should definitely give a try.

-High-quality content is at the core of link building, and the entire SEO strategy for that matter.
+High-quality content is at the core of link building, and the entire SEO strategy for that matter, and our Dublin SEO agency specializes in creating captivating, SEO-optimised content.
 It’s a starting point without which it’s virtually impossible to climb up Google’s ranking ladder and improve your visibility on the internet.
 For more information, check out our post on how to build links to your website.

 I am the founder and manager of BeFound SEO and the main consultant.
 I started offering SEO services back in 2007 when I had to explain SEO, as most people had no idea what it was and how much it could help their business online.
 I still love seeing the results from SEO.